Natuworkguy/nnos-arcade/README.md

 # NNOS Arcade

-This is a simple device interface using MakeCode JavaScript, featuring a lock screen, an unlock mechanism, app buttons, and incoming call functionality.
+This is a simple device interface using MakeCode JavaScript, featuring a lock screen, an unlock mechanism, and Apps.
 The main features include interactive buttons, sound effects, and lock/unlock behavior.

 ## Features

 - **Device Lock and Unlock**: The device can be locked and unlocked with specific button combinations.The default is a+b
 - **Toons App Simulation**: Clicking the "Toons" button will play ambient computer noise.
-- **Incoming Calls**: An incoming call will play a ringtone, and the user can dismiss it by locking the device.
 - **Custom Sprites and Icons**: Lock and app buttons are created as sprites, and the pointer can interact with them.

 ## Controls